top of page

 Decoration

-Up to $2 million is also required to address interior issues such as water penetration and wall/window works, and a further 300k is needed for landscaping and paving.
+Up to $2 million is also required to address interior issues such as water penetration and wall/window works.

 The National Trust of Australia (Victoria) has agreed to conduct this heritage restoration appeal for Christ Church St Kilda.
 It has classified the building and recognises that it is essential to Victoria's heritage and must be preserved.